 Incanda had humble beginnings.
 I grew up on a farm near Swellendam, in the Southern Cape and started the business directly after finishing my studies, selling “products” from the farm.
 This included porcupine quill and guinea fowl feather lampshades and some tanned Nguni cow skins.

-Many people ask, so here is the quick story of the name: Incanda means porcupine in Xhosa, as porcupine quill lampshades was my flagship product in the first year of business.
-It is correctly pronounced using one of the famous Xhosa click sounds.
-The c – click is made right in the front of your mouth – you already make this sound when you look down on your little brother doing something stupid, shaking your head and saying tut tut tut J)
+Many people ask, so here is the quick story of the name: Incanda means porcupine in Xhosa, as porcupine quill lampshades were my flagship product in the first year of business.
+It is correctly pronounced by using one of the famous Xhosa click sounds.
+The c – click is made right in the front of your mouth – you already make this sound when you look down on your little brother doing something stupid, shaking your head and saying tut tut tut

-The business grew rapidly and by 2008, with the onset of the financial crisis, we already produced around 70 – 80 couches per month and had an additional re-upholstery division to also restore the settee inherited from Ouma.
-So, being a serial entrepreneur, an eternal optimist and suffering from the typical hubris of young entrepreneurs thinking all new ventures will inevitably be successful, I decided that we are going to “grow” ourselves out of the recession.
+The business grew rapidly and by 2008, with the onset of the financial crisis, we already produced around 70 – 80 sofas per month and had an additional re-upholstery division to also restore the settee inherited from Ouma.
+So, being a serial entrepreneur, an eternal optimist and suffering from the typical hubris of young entrepreneurs thinking all new ventures will inevitably be successful, I decided that we were going to “grow” ourselves out of the recession.
 What followed was a period of feverish expansion, where we tried our hand at an impressive list of new ventures: (In this instance, when I say we, I am referring to me, myself and I)

 - We started our own mini sawmill to get our wood for our frames cheaper (nah…didn’t work)

 - We started to buy in old furniture then zoosed it up and resold it under the label of “Incanda Uniques” (it was a very good idea, but a very bad plan, as the amount of work that went into these Uniques was too much to still sell at reasonable prices and it confused our clients on what we really offered)